skofic/environmental-services/notes/README.md

     ![](/Users/milko/Local/Accounts/ArangoDB/Apps/_db/GeoService/env/APP/images/2-SelectService.png)
     Select the GitHub option and and fill as in the above image, press install,
     ![](/Users/milko/Local/Accounts/ArangoDB/Apps/_db/GeoService/env/APP/images/3-MountPoint.png)
-    Set the mount point as you wish, remember to keep the Run setup? checkbox selected: this will create the collections, indexes and views.
+    Set the mount point as you wish, remember to keep the `Run setup?` checkbox selected: this will create the collections, indexes and views.

 ## Services

 Once the services are installed you will have an empty configured database and microservices to query the data.

-To fill the data refer to this [repository](https://github.com/skofic/ClimateService.git).
+To fill the data refer to this [repository](https://github.com/skofic/ClimateService.git). *Note that loading the database with data is a **VERY LONG** process and requires **A LOT** of **RESOURCES***.

 The directory containing the services has the following elements: